KazunguTracyChao/Phase-1-Final-Project/README.md

 WEB APP NAME: UNEX INTEGRATED STORE

+fakeStoreApi can be used with any type of shopping project that needs products.

+Resources:
+There are 4 main resources need in shopping prototypes

+-Products
+20 products
+-Cart
+20 cart item
+-Users
+10 users
+-Login Token

 To Access my Web App follow this live link to view https://kazungutracychao.github.io/Phase-1-Final-Project/

 The Unex Integrated Store can perform the following key actions: